awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-sso-setup.md

 1. To add more users, repeat steps 4 through 6\.

-Return to SageMaker Studio to continue to onboard using AWS SSO authentication\.
+Return to the **SageMaker Domain** Control Panel to continue to onboard using AWS SSO authentication\.